Breaking the Fourth Wall (WandaVision): Design

 Shakman and cinematographer Jess Hall put together a collection of images from existing series that influenced the framing, composition, and color of the episode's sitcom setting, and Hall created a specific color palette of 20 to 30 colors for the episode based on those reference images so he could control the "visual integrity in color" of the episode.
 Hall worked with production designer Mark Worthington and costume designer Mayes C. Rubeo to ensure that the sets and costumes matched with his color palette.
 Because the Agatha All Along sequence begins in color and then transitions to black-and-white, makeup head Tricia Sawyer coordinated with Hall to make sure the colors of Hahn's makeup looked natural in both formats.
 Sawyer gave her more vibrant, pink lips that Hall had to make additional adjustments to with the digital intermediate so the transition would work.

-Perception, who created the end credits sequence for the series, also created two title sequence for this episode.
+Perception, who created the end credits sequence for the series, also created two title sequences for this episode.
 The opening sequence is in the style of the sitcom Happy Endings, with a title card in the style of Modern Family.
 For the Agatha All Along title sequence, Perception created purple smoke transitions between the different shots of the montage, as well as title graphics inspired by The Munsters.
 Additionally, Perception provided graphics for the episode's fake commercial based on similar commercials from the late 2000s.